Forensics: Handwriting analysis

 Biometric concealment

-You can conceal your handwriting by writing on digital devices instead of by hand.
-When writing graffiti, use only capital letters and make the lettering as generic as possible.
+You can write on digital devices instead of by hand to conceal your handwriting.
+For example, when writing graffiti, you can use only uppercase letters and make the lettering as generic as possible.

 Used in repressive operations